Answers to frequently asked questions.

 - What is the GMDN?

 - The Global Medical Device Nomenclature (GMDN) is a system of internationally agreed descriptors used to identify medical device products.
 The GMDN Database lists all the terms, which are currently available to name and describe medical devices, although new terms are regularly issued to cope with new medical devices innovations.
-The GMDN is owned and managed by the GMDN Agency.
+The GMDN is owned and managed by the GMDN Agency, a non-profit organisation.

 - How can I get a GMDN Code for my product?

-- Only GMDN Membership can give you access to the GMDN Codes.
+- Only GMDN Licensee Membership can give you access to the GMDN Codes.
 The GMDN Agency is a registered charity.
 The Agency is managed by a Board of Trustees and Policy Advisory Group which represent medical device Regulators, manufacturers and healthcare providers.
-Fees for membership are reviewed each year by our Board to minimise the costs to Users.
+Fees for licenses are reviewed each year by our Board to minimise the costs to Users.
 After joining the GMDN Terms and Codes are found on our website using a simple search tool.
-Please go to the Membership menu on the website for more information.
+Please go to the Services menu on the website for more information.

 - Do I register my product with the GMDN Agency?

 - No, the GMDN Agency is not a Medical Device Regulator.
-We make available the generic GMDN Terms to improve the consistency of naming medical devices.
-This improves communication within the health-sector and helps Regulators better understand information concerning medical device safety.
+We make available the generic GMDN Terms to standardize the naming and grouping of medical devices.
+This improves communication within the health-sector and helps Regulators better understand information about medical device use.

 - Do all manufacturers need to find GMDN Codes for their products?

-- Medical Device Regulators may specify the use of the GMDN to their specific country or region.
-For example, regulators in the European Economic Area (EEA), request the use of GMDN to support the Conformity Assessment process required for CE marking.
-In the USA the FDA have introduced the use of the GMDN as part of their UDI Rule.
-The medical device Regulators in over 90 countries are using the GMDN to support patient safety and beginning to require the use of the GMDN Code in their medical device listing / approval process.
+- Medical Device Regulators specify the use of the GMDN to meet their national requirement.
+For example, in the USA the FDA require the GMDN as part of their UDI Rule.
+The medical device Regulators in over 90 countries are using the GMDN to support patient safety and often require the GMDN Code attribute in their medical device listing or approval process.

 - What is the difference between a GMDN Term and a GMDN Code?